FRANK SOMMA

 At 8, selling packages of light bulbs to support our scouting activities, I outsold all of the other cub scouts in my troop...

-At 16 I got a part time job at Thom McCann’s shoes.
+At 16 I got a part-time job at Thom McCann’s shoes.
 The manager created a sales contest for “up fronts”; items like shoe polish or socks, things a salesperson might offer and add to a customer’s shoe purchase.
 Working only 20 hours a week compared to the old-timer's 48, I won it outright, with no allowance for the difference in our hours.

 When I began to sell professionally and eventually manage salespeople, the process intrigued me.
 Why did some do it better than others?
-Why did some languish while others seemed to sell more naturally?
+Why did some languish while others seemed to sell more with ease?
 I became obsessed with learning the answer.
 My lifelong pursuit of understanding “The Sales Gene” was born.

 I read Ziglar, Mandino, Hopkins, Carnegie, Hill and Gerrard.
 I listened to hundreds of hours of Robbins, Nightingale, Tracy, Thompson and too many others to name.

-I absorbed the information, distilled it, and came to understand the key components to long-term sales success are: rapport, trust, likeability and the development of healthy relationships.
+I absorbed the information, distilled it, and came to understand the key components to long-term sales success are: rapport, trust, likeability, and the development of healthy relationships.

 By learning NLP, I was able to break down the components of the sales gene while learning to teach people how to develop theirs, and the results were nothing less than astounding.

 I live in Holmdel, NJ with my darling bride Deborah.
-When I am not learning about or speaking about sales gene development I’m either out for a run with my dog, Goose, or in the kitchen making homemade pasta for my kids and my grandkids.
+When I am not learning about or speaking about sales gene development I’m either out for a run with my dog, or in the kitchen making homemade pasta for my kids and my grandkids.